7 Brilliant Hacks to Help You Make More Money Driving for Uber

 Scope out available restroom facilities in the areas where you usually drive.
 Guendelsberger emphasizes the need to find public bathrooms with free parking, which can be difficult to find in downtown areas.
-She found Whole Foods and suburban Starbucks to be some of her best bets in the Philly area, with free parking and unlocked restrooms.
+She found Whole Foods and suburban Starbucks to be some of her best bets around Philly, with free parking and unlocked restrooms.

 Of course, every area will have different options, but make sure you know what’s around before you desperately need to use a restroom.

-However, she found she actually made more money by ignoring these messages.
-When drivers flocked to an area recommended by one of these texts, Uber’s “surge pricing” — premium prices based on a lack of drivers in an area — would decrease, meaning those drivers would earn less for each ride.
+She found she actually made more money by ignoring these hot spots.
+When drivers flocked to a recommended area, Uber’s surge pricing — premium prices based on a lack of drivers in an area — would decrease, meaning those drivers would earn less for each ride.

 5. Don’t Drive Around Endlessly

-Driving around in circles in an attempt to get to an area where Uber will send you a “ping” to pick up a fare isn’t going to do much more than add wear and tear to your vehicle, Guendelsberger found.
+Driving around in circles in an attempt to get to an area where Uber will ping you to pick up a fare isn’t going to do much more than add wear and tear to your vehicle.

-Guendelsberger also found that racing to a surge fare area never really panned out for her, since other drivers would also head to that area and surge pricing would be over by the time she reached it.
+Guendelsberger found racing to a surge fare area never panned out for her.
+Other drivers would also head to that area, and the surge pricing period would be over by the time she reached it.

 The passenger app helps you take advantage of some features not available on the driver app.
 For one, you can see where other drivers are, which helps you select areas without a lot of competition.

-She also found the passenger app to have more up-to-date information on surge fares than the driver app, which seemed to have a few minute delay.
+She also found the passenger app to have more up-to-date information on surge fares than the driver app, which seemed to have a delay of a few minutes.